Where to stay · Cádiz

 Practical tips for booking

 Timing is the most critical factor when booking luxury accommodation in Jerez.
-The city hosts two major international events: the Moto GP (usually in April or May) and the Feria del Caballo (May).
+The city hosts two major international events: the Moto GP (typically late April or early May) and the Feria del Caballo (held in May).
+For 2026, the Feria del Caballo ran from 2 May to 9 May.
 During these weeks, hotel prices can triple, and the best rooms are booked a year in advance.
 If you are visiting during the Moto GP, be aware that the city becomes extremely loud with motorcycle traffic, which can affect the quiet atmosphere of even the most secluded luxury courtyard.

 Always confirm the parking situation in writing before you arrive.
 If a hotel in the historic centre says it has parking, clarify if it is on-site or in a public car park nearby.
 Navigating to a central hotel can be stressful, so ask the hotel for a specific map or GPS coordinates that avoid the most restrictive pedestrian zones.